Visit Charlottesville's Most Unique Attraction

-We are proud to be ranked as one of the top museum attractions in Charlottesville on TripAdvisor.
+Steve Martin and Martin Short recently said we were their favorite place to visit in Virginia, and we have great reviews as a Charlottesville attraction.
 Looking for something to do on a rainy day?
 We’re a great option!
 Searching for a spot to enjoy the outdoors?
 Our grounds are a perfect spot for a picnic on a sunny day after a stroll through the galleries.
 We are a welcoming destination for families with children, an adventurous date idea, or a great place for an opportunity to escape and reflect.

 Things You Should Know

 Please be advised that pets are not permitted in the building unless they are a service animal.
 Food and drink are not permitted in the galleries.
 Photography is permitted as long as a flash is not used and the images are for personal use only.
 We strive to create a safe, inclusive and welcoming environment for all of our visitors.
 Click to here to plan your visit.

 We are located at 400 Worrell Drive in Charlottesville, Virginia, adjacent to Martha Jefferson Hospital on Pantops.

 From Interstate 64 eastbound, take exit 124 (Shadwell) and take a left onto US Route 250 west.

 From Interstate 64 westbound, take exit 124 (Shadwell) and take a right onto US Route 250 west.

 Go approximately 0.5 mile and turn left at the stoplight onto Worrell Drive.
 After turning onto Worrell Drive, take the immediate right and follow the winding driveway up the hill to the white brick house with the circular driveway.